D'Andre Swift, Georgia Beat Benny Snell Jr., Kentucky 34-17 to Clinch SEC East

 While Swift is the big-play guy, Holyfield is a grinder who specializes at wearing down opposing defenses with his hard-charging style.

-Michael Collins of FanSided noted that Holyfield makes life miserable for would-be tacklers:
+Michael Collins of FanSided noted Holyfield makes life miserable for would-be tacklers:

 Michael Collins @MCFanSided